jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

     - DevSecOps supports the concept of software-defined security, where security controls are actively managed into the CI/CD pipeline

 - 8.1.2 Maturity models (e.g., Capability Maturity Model (CMM), Software Assurance Maturity Model (SAMM))
+  - Maturity models help software organizations improve the maturity and quality of their software processes by implementing an evolutionary path from ad hoc, chaotic processes to mature, disciplined processes
+  - NOTE: be able to describe the SW-CMM, IDEAL, and SAMM models
   - Software Engineering Institute (SEI) (Carnegie Mellon University) created the Capability Maturity Model for Software (AKA Software Capability Maturity Model, abbreviated SW-CMM, CMM, or SCMM)
     - **SW-CMM**: a management process to foster the ongoing and continuous improvement of an org's processes and workflows for developing, maintaining and using software
     - all software development moves through a set of maturity phases in sequential fashion, and CMM describes the principles and practices underlying software process maturity, intended to help improve the maturity and quality of software processes
     - note that CMM doesn't explicitly address security
     - stages of the CMM:
       - Level 1: Initial: process is disorganized; usually little or no defined software development process
+        - no KPIs
+        - processes are ad-hoc, and immature
+        - no basis for predicting project quality, time to completion etc
+        - limited project management
+        - limited software dev tools or automation
+        - highly dependent on individual's skills and knowledge
       - Level 2: Repeatable: in this phase, basic lifecycle management processes are introduced
+        - focus on establishing basic project management policies
+        - project planning
+        - configuration management
+        - requirements management
+        - sub-contract management
+        - software quality assurance
       - Level 3: Defined: in this phase, software devs operate according to a set of formal, documented software development processes; marked by the presence of basic lifecycle management processes and reuse of code; includes the use of requirements management, software project planning, quality assurance, and configuration management
+        - documentation of standard guidelines and procedures takes place
+        - peer reviews
+        - intergroup coordination
+        - org process definition
+        - org process focus
+        - training programs
       - Level 4: Managed: in this phase, there is better management of the software process; characterized by the use of quantitative software development measures
+        - quantitative goals are set for software products and process
+        - software quality management
+        - quantitative management
       - Level 5: Optimizing: in this phase continuous improvement occurs
+        - process change management
+        - technology change management
+        - defect prevention
   - **Software Assurance Maturity Model (SAMM)**: an open source project maintained by the Open Web Application Security Project (OWASP)
     - provides a framework for integrating security into the software development and maintenance processes and provides orgs with the ability to assess their maturity
     - SAMM associates software development with 5 business functions: